> For the complete documentation index, see llms.txt.

 Get your Port API token

-1. In your Port application, click on your profile picture .
+1. In your Port portal, click on your profile picture in the top right corner.

 2. Select Credentials.